python-amazon-mws/python-amazon-mws/docs/source/index.rst

 .. _page_index:

-Python-Amazon-MWS
+python-amazon-mws
 #################

-Python-Amazon-MWS is a Python connector to `Amazon Marketplace Web Services
+python-amazon-mws is a Python connector to `Amazon Marketplace Web Services
 <http://docs.developer.amazonservices.com/en_US/dev_guide/index.html>`_
 (or MWS).
 It provides a simple way to build and send requests to MWS, allowing access to all that MWS can do from your Python application.

-Use Feeds to update your product listings, run Reports, get updates on your Orders, create and manage FBA Inbound Shipments... do it all with Python-Amazon-MWS!
+Use Feeds to update your product listings, run Reports, get updates on your Orders, create and manage FBA Inbound Shipments... do it all with python-amazon-mws!

 .. note:: This is a third-party connector with no direct affiliation to Amazon.